Caring Ministries

 3. Stephen Ministry is a confidential ministry.
 What a care receiver tells a Stephen Minister stays between the two of them.
 Even in supervision, the names of care receivers and specific details are never discussed.

-If you think you might be interested in becoming a Stephen Minister, or feel you would benefit from having a Stephen Minister, please contact Kim King at kking@zumc.org.
+If you think you might be interested in becoming a Stephen Minister, or feel you would benefit from having a Stephen Minister, please contact Peggy Reiff at preiff@zumc.org.

 Additional information about Stephen Ministry is available at stephenministries.org